awsdocs/aws-parallelcluster-user-guide/doc_source/ebs-section.md

 ## `ebs_volume_id`<a name="ebs-volume-id"></a>

-Defines the volume Id of an existing Amazon EBS volume to attach to the master instance\.
+Defines the volume Id of an existing Amazon EBS volume to attach to the head node\.

 The default value is `NONE`\.